NTICompass/APIExplorer.org/README.md

 OpenFEMA API Explorer
 =====================

-My job at creating an API Explorer for OpenFEMA for #hackforchange.  http://hackforchange.org/challenges/interactive-api-explorer/
+My attempt at creating an API Explorer for OpenFEMA for #hackforchange.  http://hackforchange.org/challenges/interactive-api-explorer/

-This created at the National Day of Civic Hacking hackathon at RIT.
+This was created at the National Day of Civic Hacking hackathon at RIT.

 I used the CodeIgniter framework for the backend and Twitter Bootstrap for the frontend.
 To help me from killing FEMA's servers, I use PHP's APC to cache some of the API calls.
 The frontend also uses jQuery, underscore.js, and some other scripts I found when Googling around.